calogica/calogica.com/_posts/2019-12-09-what-were-reading.md

 ---

 ## [2020 Crystal Ball: Predictions for the Economy, Politics, Technology, and More | Fortune](https://fortune.com/2019/12/02/2020-predictions-recession-presidential-race-technology-climate-change/)
-Some of the seem more like predictions for the 20s decade (yes, that's happening soon!), but still a good read.
+Some of these seem more like predictions for the 20s decade (yes, that's happening soon!), but still a good read.

 ## [Newsvendor Problem – The Tale of the First Formula in the Textbook | Stitch Fix Technology – Multithreaded](https://multithreaded.stitchfix.com/blog/2019/11/21/newsvendor-model/)